pulibrary/bibdata/docs/indexing.md

 Then swap the rebuild collection to the production alias.

 - Run the cap task on pul_solr to swap the aliases
 - Make sure you use the right values for PRODUCTION and REBUILD.
 Instructions for determining the correct values are [in the cap task](https://github.com/pulibrary/pul_solr/blob/main/config/deploy.rb#L99-L101).
-For example if you just built the full index on catalog-alma-production2 and are swapping it into production do:
+For example if you just built the full index on catalog-production2 and are swapping it into production do:
 ```
-[PRODUCTION_ALIAS=catalog-alma-production REBUILD_ALIAS=catalog-alma-production-rebuild] PRODUCTION=[catalog-alma-production2] REBUILD=[catalog-alma-production3] bundle exec cap production alias:swap
+[PRODUCTION_ALIAS=catalog-production REBUILD_ALIAS=catalog-production-rebuild] PRODUCTION=[catalog-production2] REBUILD=[catalog-production3] bundle exec cap production alias:swap
 ```

 Then turn sneakers workers back on: